Restorative justice (RJ) is a relatively new approach to trying to deal with the harm done by crime and other conflicts.

 Restorative justice in action on Merseyside

-If you're interested in finding out more or think restorative justice could help you, please contact Victim Support, Merseyside Police Commissioner's commissioned provider of restorative justice on Merseyside.
+If you're interested in finding out more or think restorative justice could help you, please contact Restorative Solutions, Merseyside Police Commissioner's commissioned provider of restorative justice on Merseyside.

 To find out more about accessing restorative justice on Merseyside, please click here.

 If you had a chance to meet the person who committed a crime against you, what would you do?